STIXProject/stix-validator/docs/examples/schema.rst

 Invalid Versions
 ~~~~~~~~~~~~~~~~

-If an invalid version is passed in nor found on the document, one of the
+If an invalid version is passed in or found on the document, one of the
 following :class:`.InvalidVersionError` implementations are raised:

 * :class:`.InvalidSTIXVersionError` if validating a STIX document.